vaidehi3112/Data-Retrieval-accross-Multiple-Modalities-using-Deep-Learning/README.md

-# Data Retrieval across Multiple Modalities using Deep-Learning
+# Data Retrieval across Multiple Modalities using Deep Learning

 In this massive information era, where data is constantly being generated, it becomes difficult to sift through gazillion bytes of